Sbussiso/OpenSentry/README.md

 ## 🎯 What is OpenSentry?

 OpenSentry transforms any Linux device with a webcam into an intelligent security camera system.
-Stream live video, detect motion, identify objects with YOLO, and recognize faces—all processed locally on your hardware.
+Stream live video, detect motion, and identify objects with YOLO — all processed locally on your hardware.

 ### Key Features

-- 📹 **Live Video Streaming** - Multiple feed types (raw, motion, objects, faces)
+- 📹 **Live Video Streaming** - Multiple feed types (raw, motion, objects)
 - 🚶 **Motion Detection** - Configurable sensitivity and detection zones
 - 🎯 **Object Detection** - YOLO-powered real-time object recognition
-- 👤 **Face Detection** - Archive unknown faces for later identification
 - 🌐 **Web Interface** - Dark-themed, mobile-friendly dashboard
 - 🔐 **Flexible Authentication** - Local auth or integrate with OAuth2/OIDC providers
 - 🔍 **mDNS Discovery** - Auto-discover devices on your network